QubitPi/Ostwind/docs/docs/monitoring-and-operations.md

 Metrics
 -------

-Athena uses the [Metrics](http://metrics.dropwizard.io/) library (formerly Dropwizard Metrics) for gathering and reporting on runtime metrics and indicators.
+Ostwind uses the [Metrics](http://metrics.dropwizard.io/) library (formerly Dropwizard Metrics) for gathering and reporting on runtime metrics and indicators.
 Typically, these are exposed through an admin servlet, and if that's enabled then there is [a list of Key Performance Indicators (KPIs)](kpi) that are exposed through the `/metrics` endpoint.
 The KPI document doesn't go into detail about what each of the KPIs mean, but it gives a rough overview of why